wsaqaf/mecodify/install.md

 ### Your own logo
 Mecodify comes with a default logo available at `./images/logo.png`.
 However, you can of course replace it with any logo you like provided that it is of a size that could fit the upper left corner (preferably 120x750 px or smaller).

-### 3- Configure Twitter API credentials:
+### 3- Configure Twitter API credentials (or use xscraper Chrome Extension):
-Since Mecodify relies heavily on the Twitter API, you need to set up its credentials.
+Since Mecodify historically relies heavily on the Twitter API, you can set up its credentials.
 If you haven't yet created a Twitter API credentials before, then you are recommended to check the API tutorial here:
 [https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens](https://developer.twitter.com/en/docs/authentication/oauth-2-0/bearer-tokens)

+**Alternative: xscraper Chrome Extension**
+If you do not have or cannot get Twitter API credentials anymore, you can use the [xscraper Chrome Extension](https://github.com/wsaqaf/xscraper).
+Enabling csv file uploads in `configurations.php` (`$upload_csv_files = 1;`) allows you to scrape data natively using the extension and upload the produced CSV files directly to Mecodify!

-Once ready, you will need to fill in the values for the following variables:
+Once ready (if using the API), you will need to fill in the values for the following variables:
 'bearer' and 'is_premium'

 ```sh